Medway Insights Project: Violence Related Harms Caused to Young People through Substance Use and/or Distribution

 Youth violence linked to substance use and drug supply chains is a critical issue affecting young people.
 Medway Council are working to reduce violence-related harms associated with substance use and/or distribution, through initiatives such as the Combatting Drugs Partnership and the Police and Crime Commissioner-led response to the Serious Violence Duty.
 In areas like Medway, the Serious Violence Duty mandates local councils and services to collaborate in tackling these issues by sharing information and coordinating interventions aimed at preventing and reducing serious violence.
 This approach is critical for addressing the wide range of harms associated with substance use and the violent contexts in which many young people find themselves.

-TONIC was commissioned by Medway Council’s Public health team to support this ongoing commitment by gathering feedback from professionals working in the local area about what work is being undertaken to reduce violence-related harms caused to young people (24 years of age or under) through substance use and/or distribution.
+TONIC was commissioned by Medway Council’s Public Health team to support this ongoing commitment by gathering feedback from professionals working in the local area about what work is being undertaken to reduce violence-related harms caused to young people (24 years of age or under) through substance use and/or distribution.

 The following three key research aims were agreed to guide this insights project:

-What local and national strategies exist to combat the issue?
+1. What local and national strategies exist to combat the issue?

-What data is available locally regarding the volume and type of violence-related harms?
+2. What data is available locally regarding the volume and type of violence-related harms?

-What interventions have been commissioned, delivered, and by whom, in Medway?
+3. What interventions have been commissioned, delivered, and by whom, in Medway?

 Approach & Outcome

+Literature summary: to outline the problem, strategies linked to addressing this, and best practice approaches.
 National and local strategies were considered in the literature review on levels such as school-based interventions, community coalitions, mentoring, and family-based interventions.
-It was determined that these strategies can be effective and beneficial to the intervention and reduction of violence related harms associated with substance use and/or distribution.
-It was considered that some approaches may not be effective, such as deterrence and fear focused approaches, which may induce more harm than benefit to children and young people at risk.
+It was determined that these strategies can be effective and beneficial to the reduction of violence-related harms associated with substance use and/or distribution.
+Meanwhile, it was demonstrated that some approaches may not be effective, such as deterrence and fear-focused approaches, which may induce more harm than benefit to children and young people at risk.

-Data mapping framework: TONIC drafted a data mapping framework, which identifies actual and potential sources of local data that could help to understand the extent of the problem of drug-related harm in Medway in the future.
+Data mapping framework: TONIC drafted a data mapping framework, which identified actual and potential sources of local data that could help to understand the extent of the problem of drug-related harm in Medway in the future.

 Recommendations: As a result of the findings, TONIC proposed a series of recommendations, some of which were generalised such as suggestions for future data sharing and analysis, while other were specifically to be considered by youth service provision, the wider youth justice system, and police.